dotnet-interactive-learning/notebook-tasks/EducatorTask1/Educator1.md

 3. Install the .NET Interactive Notebooks extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode&WT.mc_id=-blog-scottha).

-4. Download the [Student Notebook]().
+4. Download the [Educator Notebook]().
 We will be exploring this notebook later.

-# Exploring the Notebook
+# Part 2: Exploring the Notebook
-## Opening the notebook
+## Task #1: Opening the notebook
-After installing all required files, we now want to open up the Student Notebook.
+After installing all required files, you can now open up the **Educator Notebook**.

-1. Launch **Visual Studio Code**.
-The first page should look like this:
-2. Click "Open folder".
-Then, navigate to the directory that we created previously.
-In the File Explorer, select **StudentNotebook.ipynb**, and click "Open".
-3. StudentNotebook.ipynb should now be open, and be displayed as such:
-*image*
+Launch Visual Studio Code

-# Closing
+# Part 3: Closing
 ## Follow-up questions